codingburgas/2122-10-biology-KSChervenkov19/README.md

 ___
 ## ✔️ Reviews
-If you're not sold on this game yet, just listen to what our very satisfied customers have to say about it!
+If you're not sold on this simulator yet, just listen to what our very satisfied customers have to say about it!

 ![Picture](assets/Blob.png) "This simulator is pretty cool" - Blob <br>
     (picture of Blob)